SEUNGHO-Y00/ProfessionalStudy/WOBC/README.md

 ## Common Network Basic

-* Configure Basic Setting on a Router
+* Configure Basic Settings on a Router
-* Configure Basic Setting on a Switch
+* Configure Basic Settings on a Switch
 * Subnetting
 * Cisco Networking Academy
   - [IT Exam Academy](https://itexamanswers.net/)